mpv-player/mpv/.github/ISSUE_TEMPLATE/4_bug_report_build.md

 ### Log file

-Upload meson-logs/meson-log.txt or meson setup build output to https://0x0.st/ or attach it to the github issue, and replace this text with a link to it.
+Attach meson-logs/meson-log.txt or meson setup build output to the issue, and replace this text with a link to it.

 Without the log file, this issue will be closed for ignoring the issue template.